 Worker bee mode is all about executing on the plans that you set out for yourself while you were in CEO mode.
 When you don’t separate these modes, making decisions about your marketing becomes difficult and overwhelming.
 By making your decisions up front while you create your marketing plan, you make your day-to-day worker bee life so much easier because all you have to do is execute on the plan.
 This is so much easier than trying to decide everything in the moment!

-Now that you know why a marketing plan is so important for your wedding business, discover how to create your own plan in my free webinar called How To Squash Overwhelm With A Marketing Plan.
+Now that you know why a marketing plan is so important for your wedding business, discover how to create your own plan in my free webinar called How To Make Marketing Your Wedding Business Easier & More Effective.
 In this free training, you’ll learn exactly what your wedding business marketing plan should contain and how it all comes together into a cohesive plan.
-Click here to register for the webinar!
+Click here to register for the training!